-Join Tammy Coron for an in-depth discussion in this video Introduction to Handoff, part of iOS 9 Handoff In Depth.
+Join Tammy Coron for an in-depth discussion in this video Introduction to Handoff, part of iOS 9 Handoff Quick Start.

 - [Voiceover] Let's start with a brief introduction to handoff.
 Handoff was introduced with iOS 8 and OS X Yosemite as part of Apple's Continuity feature set.
 At its core, handoff allows you to transfer application data from one device to another device using Bluetooth.
 Say for example you begin a new message in your mail app on your iPhone.
 After a short time, you decide to work on your Mac or maybe your iPad.
 Handoff allows you to do this.
 It does this by broadcasting its activities from one handoff enabled device to other handoff enabled devices.

 If you opt to pick up this activity on another device, the data is transferred to that new device and you may resume the activity from there.
 Although working with handoff is relatively straightforward, there are a few things of which you need to be aware.
 Firstly, handoff must be enabled on the device in order for it to work.
 On iOS, this can be done from the settings, general, handoff, and suggested app section.
 On OS X, this is done in settings, general.